-In spring and autumn, the island is an ideal site to monitor migrant passerines and when conditions are right in winds from NE round to SSE can receive large “falls” of migrants originating in Scandinavia and eastern Europe, occasionally with scarce or rare species among them.
-To find out more about recent bird sightings from the island visit the news pages
+In spring and autumn the island is an ideal site to monitor migrant passerines.
+When conditions are right, in winds from NE round to SSE, the island can receive large “falls” of migrants originating in Scandinavia and eastern Europe, occasionally with scarce or rare species among them.
+To find out more about recent bird sightings from the island visit the bird news pages

-A downloadable checklist of all the birds seen on the island (to the end of 2011) is available here
+A downloadable checklist of all the birds seen on the island (to the end of 2018) is available here:

 The Bain Trap (above) a heligoland trap used for catching migrant birds for ringing (Pic: AW Lauder)